-Raw materials constitute a significant percentage of the total expenses of our Company.
-The cost of materials consumed accounted for 66.10%, 70.01% and 66.23% of total income for the Financial Years 2020, 2019 and 2018 respectively.
+Raw Materials consumption with respect to total income accounted for 69.96%, 67.44%, 70.37% and 66.59% for the period ended on September 30, 2020, Fiscal 2020, 2019 and 2018 respectively.
 Any increase in the price of raw materials, which our Company is unable to pass on the impact of, would have a material adverse effect on our Company's business.
 We are exposed to the price risk associated with purchasing our raw materials, which form the highest component of our expenses.
 We have not entered into any long term arrangements with our suppliers and place our orders based on demand estimates and orders in hand.
 Fluctuations in the price and availability of raw materials may affect our business and results of operations.
 We do not currently engage in any hedging activities against commodity price risk.
-Any material shortage or interruption in the domestic and international supply or decrease in the quality of raw materials due to natural causes or other factors could result in increased production costs that our Company may not successfully be able to pass on to customers, which in turn would have a material adverse effect on our Company's business.
+Any material shortage or interruption in the domestic and international supply or decrease in the quality of raw materials due to natural causes or other factors could result in increased production costs that our

+Company may not successfully be able to pass on to customers, which in turn would have a material adverse effect on our Company's business.